One of the most powerful applications of flow cytometry is for evaluating drug and vaccine…

 Use programs to model the spectral overlaps and spread out the fluorophores across the detectors.
 To avoid oversaturation and improve detection of rare markers, pair bright fluorophore labels with low-abundance antigens and dim fluorophore with highly expressed antigens.
 Furthermore, increasing the forward scatter threshold can be a successful gating strategy for the highly abundant markers.

 Antibody affinity for ligands and non-specific binding can vary, especially in different batches of polyclonal antibodies.
-For reliable and reproducible data across experiments, each antibody should be accurately titerated.
-Titrate antibodies, starting with the recommended concentration.
+For reliable and reproducible data across experiments, each antibody should be accurately titarated.
+Titrate antibodies, starting with the recommended concentraion.
 Perform serial dilutions and check for antibody interactions and general precipitation.
 Viability dyes, such as DAPI which bind free DNA, can be used to differentiate false signals from dead or damaged cells.

 3. Data Acquisition: good vs. bad data

-The quality of flow cytometry data depends on experimental parameters that effectively distinguish distinguish between the valid data and artifacts.
+The quality of flow cytometry data depends on experimental parameters that effectively distinguish between the valid data and artifacts.
 Data acquisition should include:

 - Gating to selecting the appropriate area on the scatter or histogram plot to identify signals from the cell of interest.
 The parameters for gating include cell size, markers, and positive control.

 - Compensation to correct emission spectra overlap between fluorophores.
-A well designed panel will require the less arduous compensation strategy.
+A well-designed panel will require the less arduous compensation strategy.

-- Voltage walking to identify ideal voltage setting to amplify dim signals above the background without exceeding the upper range of detection.
+- Voltage walking to identify the ideal voltage setting to amplify dim signals above the background without exceeding the upper range of detection.
 Refining the voltage will separate real signal from the background noise.
 This will ensure voltage is directionally proportional to the fluorescence of cells passing through the detector.

 4. Data Analysis: What can your plot tell you?